WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 CSS variables are generated using **Global presets**.
 The variables are added to the `:root` on the front, and to the `.editor-styles-wrapper` class in the editor.

+Styles that are added to the style.css file or an editor style sheet are loaded after global styles.

 Add the following global presets to the experimental-theme.json file:

 ```